HughP/MLKA/Theory/ReadMe.md

 ###Cognitive aspects of typing
-_There are two resourcs which fit here:_
+_There are two resources which fit here:_
 * The various works of [Saul Sternberg](http://www.psych.upenn.edu/~saul/)
 * The work of William E. Cooper:
  * Cooper, William E. (ed.)
 1983.
 Cognitive Aspects of Skilled Typewriting.
 New York, Heidelberg, Berlin: Springer-Verlag.